go-to-k/cls3/README.md

     - If this option is not specified and your AWS profile is tied to a region, the region is used instead of the default region.
   - It is not necessary to be aware of this as it can be used **across regions**.
     - But in the Directory Buckets Mode for **S3 Express One Zone** (with `-d` option), Table Buckets Mode for **S3 Tables** (with `-t` option), and Vector Buckets Mode for **S3 Vectors** (with `-V` option), you should specify the region.
 The mode is not available across regions.
+- -e, --endpointUrl: optional
+  - Custom endpoint URL to access S3-compatible storage or a specific S3 endpoint.
+  - You can use cls3 with S3-compatible storage such as MinIO, Cloudflare R2, or Google Cloud Storage by specifying the custom endpoint URL.
 - -f, --force: optional
   - ForceMode (Delete the bucket together)
     - If you specify this option with -t (--tableBucketsMode), it will delete not only the namespaces and the tables but also the table bucket itself.